nextflow-io/training/docs/troubleshoot/01_exercise.md

     -- Check '.nextflow.log' file for details
     ```

-    1. A description of the error cause
+    Caused by: A description of the error cause
-    2. The command executed
+    Command executed: The command executed
-    3. The command exit status
+    Command exit status: The command exit status
-    4. The command standard output, when available
+    Command output: The command standard output, when available
-    5. The command standard error
+    Command error: The command standard error
-    6. The command work directory
+    Work dir: The command work directory

 ???
 Solution